syncfusion-content/maui-docs/MAUI/DataForm/right-to-left.md

 # Right To Left Flow Direction in .NET MAUI DataForm (SfDataForm)

-`SfDataForm` supports changing the flow of text to the right-to-left direction by setting the `FlowDirection` to `RightToLeft`
+`SfDataForm` supports changing the flow direction of text to the right-to-left direction by setting the `FlowDirection` to `RightToLeft`

 {% tabs %}
 {% highlight XAML %}